Dynamics

 Digital Funding Models

-The transformation of political financing through crowdfunding, small-dollar donations, and subscription platforms that enable independent media and grassroots movements to bypass traditional funding gatekeepers.
+The transformation of political financing through crowdfunding, small-dollar donations, and subscription platforms that enable independent media and grassroots movements to operate outside traditional funding structures.

 Digital Manifestation: